PdxCodeGuild/Full-Stack-Day-Class/notes/git-branching-merging.md

 1. Make changes using your editor to the working directory.
 1. Stage those changes in the index using `git add FILES...`.
-1. Commit those staged changes to your history of the feature branch using `git commit -m"MESSAGE"`.
+1. Commit those staged changes to your history of the feature branch using `git commit`.

 Now that the feature branch is done: